 This is the general mission, you can also use the Order "Patrol" for the same effect.
 The final hex is searched for valuable/useful items.
 Minerals will always be found if present in the final hex and hexes passed through (in the case of Tribes and Elements they are only found in the final hex).
-If a Scout Group on Patrol finds nothing, this will be reported as either "Find in the final hex).
 If a Scout Group on Patrol finds nothing, this will be reported as either "Find Nothing", or left blank.
 Other units present in the hex will be noted.
 Note: this is separate from Seeking.